 If you try hooking up an iPad to Carplay, you should get a message like this (e.g., “this device is not supported”).
 Apple made this function, so an iPad does not support Carplay; this feature is only available for iPhones.
 But why would Apple do that?

 Some say that when Apple created Carplay, everybody owned an iPhone over an iPad.
-So, the device is designed with iPhone technology, possibly why the iPad is not compatible with Carplay.
+So, the device is designed with iPhone technology, which is possibly why the iPad is not compatible with Carplay.

-Additionally, an iPad is just as big as a car’s inbuilt system, so it is unnecessary to use it via Carplay.
+Additionally, an iPad is just as big as a car’s inbuilt system, so it is unnecessary to use it via Carplay, or where would you fit it?
 Instead, you could use the iPad as the central head unit, which is discussed later.

 Apple CarPlay on iPad: Alternatives

 The following are three options that you can use to get CarPlay.

 - Use the iPad as a Head Unit

 - Use CarPlay on iPad via the Ignition or in-car App (Jailbreak Required)

 View these solutions in more detail below: